SecTheBit/NotesKeeper/README.md

 ## Future Work

-- Adding many functionalities in the Admin Panel
+- Adding more functionalities in the Admin Panel
 - Providing Defence mechanism (code change) for every vulnerability

 ## Creator